 My portofolio include Rick Steves Europe, televisions (“Travel Channel UK”: “Food and drink adventures – Romania, with Jenny Powell and Olivier Magny) and TV programs from France/Germany, Greece, Brasil, Hungary and Romania; magazines like “National Geographic Magazine (July 2013 issue)”: “Transylvania hay“, text by Adam Nicolson and photos by Rena Effendi (her Maramures pictures have won the World Press Photo Award); newspapers (like “The Guardian”) or guide books (“Lonely Planet”, “Rough Guide” and “Routard”); photographic workshops (like Toscana Photographic Workshop – TPW); writers, photographers, researchers and diplomats…

-If need I can help with transfers and other necessary arrangements: reservations, accommodation, meals and transportation…
+If needed, I can help with transfers and other necessary arrangements: reservations, accommodation, meals and transportation…

-I simply just love my region, Maramures, and I am happy to disclose it to you.
+I simply just love my region, Maramures, and I am happy to help you discover it.

-Click here to see some films where I was in.
+Click here to see some films where I was featured.

 Point here to read some of my scientific work.